-Nicholle Shoger is entering her second season as head coach for the Baldwin Wallace University women's lacrosse program in 2018-2019.
+Nicholle Shoger is entering her fourth season as head coach for the Baldwin Wallace University women's lacrosse program in 2020-2021.
+In her first three seasons at the helm, she has led the Yellow Jackets to an 18-22 record.

 In her first season leading the Yellow Jackets, the team complied a 7-10 overall record, including a conference mark of 5-3.
 She has coached six All-Ohio Athletic Conference performers and three Academic All-OAC selections.